1. What are your hours of operation?

 Friday: 1 pm - 5 pm

 The Richmond Tool Library is run by volunteers.
-The library will be opened between the week of August 1st through August 8th and will follow a temporary schedule.
 As we develop our volunteer base and receive community feedback, the library will establish more regular hours of operation, possibly weeknights and weekends.
 Let us know when you'd like to see the library open!

 2. Where are you located?